 The Cultural Relations Collection explores the work of the British Council and reflects on our approach to cultural relations around the globe.
 These essays also discuss the theory and practice of cultural relations more broadly.

 The Cultural Relations Collection essays are a starting point for discussion.
 They look afresh – with a common cultural relations lens – across global developments in a range of thematic areas.
-These include arts, science, higher education, schools, civil society, exams and assessment, and the English language.
+These include arts, science, higher education, schools, climate, civil society, exams and assessment, and the English language.

 All available essays are accessible below.
 Additional essays will be added over time.

 Chloé Germaine Buckley and Benjamin Bowman discuss the School Strike for Climate, the global movement initiated by Greta Thunberg in August 2018.
 They consider the strikes as a form of global cultural exchange and a process that envisions the world as it could be.
 The authors draw on a range of materials produced by young people, from informal protest signs to songs.
 This essay is part of the British Council’s Climate Connection.

 Charlotte Nussey considers the ways in which education and cultural relations offers lessons, new ideas and ways of talking and listening about the climate emergency.
 Nussey argues that the climate emergency cannot be addressed by technical responses and innovations alone, but requires a socio-cultural response, inclusive of culture and education.
 The essay spotlights the Transforming Universities for a Changing Climate project, and how higher education institutions in the Global South contribute to tackling climate change.
 This essay is part of the British Council’s Climate Connection.